 Keywords – Google looks at many things when ranking websites, and keywords are one ranking factor.
 Keywords are simply the words used on your website that tell Google, and visitors, what your website is about.
 In your website redesign, you’ll need keyword research to inform your copy, what pages you have on the site, and many other things.

 Reasons To Redesign Your Website

+Why redesign a website?
 Sometimes it’s obvious why a company needs a website revamp.
-Your websites may be of date, poorly designed, or have bad content.
-But there are other times when it’s less obvious to the visual eye, so let’s look at the reasons why you would consider redesigning your website.
+Your website may be out of date, poorly designed, or have bad content.
+But there are other times when it’s less obvious to the eye, so let’s look at the reasons why you would consider redesigning your website.